Papyrus Oxyrhynchus 122

 Papyrus Oxyrhynchus 122 (P. Oxy.
 122 or P. Oxy.
 I 122) is a letter to a praefect, written in Greek and discovered in Oxyrhynchus.
 The manuscript was written on papyrus in the form of a sheet.
 The document was written in the late 3rd or 4th century.
-Currently it is housed in the British Museum (768) in London, England.
+Currently it is housed in the British Library (768) in London, England.

 Description

 The document is a letter to Agenor, a praefect, probably of a legion.
 It is from Gaianus.
 The author's high rank is indicated by the fact that he places his own name before that of the praefect, among other things.
 The probable fact that Gaianus was more accustomed to Latin than Greek is indicated by his handwriting, which is Latin and characterized by the occasional appearance of Latin letter forms.
 The document is written in a cursive hand, which is remarkable for the use of the rough breathing mark.
 The measurements of the fragment are 258 by 180 mm.

 It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
 The text was published by Grenfell and Hunt in 1898.